theblobinc/Sandwich/README.md

 ### `config.yml`

-The `config.yml` file is where you configure the behavior of the Sandwich plugin.
+The `config.yml` file is where you configure the behavior of the World Sandwich plugin.
 Below is an explanation of the configuration options and how to set them up.

 ```
 # Default padding value used if a world doesn't specify its own padding